Weigela, First Editions Shining Sensation

 A lovely, small shrub with pink stems and buds that open to dappled green, pink, and white foliage.
 Some leaves will be all white.
 The stems are graceful and spreading.
 Best in partial shade.

-Iceberg Alley® is an exciting native plant discovered by the Memorial University of Newfoundland and Labrador Botanical Garden.
 The powdery, silver foliage of this small shrub will be a great addition to the landscape, adding texture and contrast when combined with other colorful shrubs.
-It blooms in spring with a very pretty silver catkin with red stamens that can be cut for early spring decoration.
+It blooms in spring with a very pretty silver catkin with red stamens.
 As with most Salix, it can tolerate moist soils.
 Grows best in full sun sites and tolerates pruning beautifully.
 Consider cutting the stems in early spring for the decorative catkins.

 A beautifully variegated shrub with a low, spreading form highlighted by rich green leaves with ivory white margins that are often tinged with pink in winter.
 Highly adaptable and versatile in sun or shade, this is a useful accent for brightening dull or dim spaces in the landscape.
 Creates an excellent low border or hedge.
 Evergreen.